cortneynxchow/DH-150-Winter/Assignment 01- README.md

 a) There is minimal guidance as there is a "Contact Us" form but no active feedback between the system and the user.
 There is also no "FAQ" or "About Section" which aids in helping users that need instruction or answers to questions.

-b) There is no search bar so it is difficult for users to find specific items they want on a menu as it has been seperated into 8 categories.
+b) There is no search bar so it is difficult for users to find specific items they want on a menu as it has been separated into 8 categories.
 Thus, a user who is no familiar with the site may have to go through all these tabs in order to see if the menu has what he/she/they are looking for.